 - Interventional pain medicine

 At Moffitt, all endoscopy based procedures are performed by experienced gastroenterologists who have specialized training in the field.
-When appropriate, our gastroenterologists collaborate with our gastrointestinal oncologists, medical oncologists, radiation oncologists and supportive care providers to ensure that each patient’s unique needs are met.
+Our gastroenterologists collaborate with our surgical oncologists, medical oncologists, radiation oncologists and supportive care providers to ensure that each patient’s unique needs are met.
 This multispecialty approach allows us to not only produce exceptional outcomes, but improve each patient’s quality of life throughout treatment and recovery.

 To make an appointment with our gastroenterology team, call 1-888-MOFFITT or submit a new patient registration form online.
 Referrals are not required, although we do welcome patients whose physicians wish to refer them for a gastrointestinal procedure or endoscopy.
 Additionally, patients do not need a diagnosis of cancer to request a colonoscopy or GI screening appointment.